 What if we upgraded from fission to fusion?
 At high enough temperatures, the ²H or ³H isotopes of hydrogen, known as deuterium and tritium respectively, can be merged together to produce helium, yielding enormous energy.
 If such a reaction can be made self-sustaining, it produces plasma with nuclei having speeds of at least 600 km/s, and improved designs might mean that the exhaust from a fusion motor could eventually be a lot hotter than that.
 A more advanced engine might confine all the ions except the hottest few percent, and if it becomes possible to use the helium nuclei coming directly out of the moment of fusion as the exhaust... the speed of those could be over 15,000 km/s, depending on which nuclear reactions are used.
-And power won’t be a problem: with any fusion reactor, should we ever manage to build one, an output of 13.4 gigawatts is not at all unreasonable.
+And power won’t be a problem: should we ever manage to build a fusion reactor, an output of 13.4 gigawatts is not at all unreasonable.